 A Great Depression era broadcast has become an annual Halloween staple in America.
-This year marks the 75th anniversary of the radio broadcast of a version of “War of the Worlds” that, according to urban legend, sent America into a brief panic over invading Martians.
+This year marks the 75th anniversary of the radio broadcast (a sort of podcast) of a version of “War of the Worlds” that, according to urban legend, sent America into a brief panic over invading Martians.

 Contrary to popular belief, reinforced by annual repetition, almost nobody was fooled by Welles’ broadcast.
 (According to slate.com.
 Oddly, snopes.com does not have an article on this subject.
 But I’m prepared to believe slate: I always found the tale improbable.)
 The legend began because: